yhu19/CHIN309finalproject/ww.md

 ### Introduction

-Bai Juyi (also Bo Juyi or Po Chü-i; Chinese: 白居易; 772–846), courtesy name Letian (Chinese: 樂天), was a renowned Chinese poet and Tang dynasty government official.
-Many of his poems concern his career or observations made about everyday life, including as governor of three different provinces.
-He achieved fame as a writer of verse in a low-key, near vernacular style that was popular throughout China, in Korea and Japan.
+Wang Wei (Chinese: 王維; 699–759) was a Chinese poet, musician, painter, and politician during the Tang dynasty.
+He was one of the most famous men of arts and letters of his time.
+Many of his poems are preserved, and twenty-nine were included in the highly influential 18th-century anthology Three Hundred Tang Poems.

-More backgroud information can be found in: [https://en.wikipedia.org/wiki/Bai_Juyi]()
+More backgroud information can be found in: [https://en.wikipedia.org/wiki/Wang_Wei_(Tang_dynasty)]()

 ### Writing style